trin1t/iotdb/docs/UserGuide/UDF-Library/Time-Series-Forecast.md

 **Input Series:** Only support a single input series.
 The data type is INT32 / INT64 / FLOAT / DOUBLE.

-**Parameter:**
+**Parameters:**

 + `period`: Period length of input time series, which should be an integer larger than 1.
 Counted by number of points.
 + `method`: Model to fit when doing decomposition.
 Should be "additive" or "multiplicative".
 Default is "additive".
-+ `output`: Series indicating output.
++ `output`: String indicating output.
 Should be "trend", "seasonal" or "residual".
 Default is "trend".

 **Output Series:** Output a single series.
 The type is DOUBLE.